Table of Contents

 CORS Errors

-Problem: Cannot access SVG content from JavaScript.
+Problem: Cannot access SVG content from JavaScript or fetch fails.

 Solutions: